 As mentioned, any relevant HVAC weights were sourced from NEEA's 2002-2004 baseline nonresidential characteristics survey (Ecotope, 2008), with primary heating fuel sources remaining constant between analysis years (see 2006 and 2018 HVAC System Selection sections above).
 In this study, thirteen of the eighteen building prototypes were modeled with a single HVAC system.
 Due to the high costs of code-compliant Variable Air-Volume systems in 2018, paired with the rapid adoption of the market to variable refrigerant flow (VRF) heat pump systems (cost, savings, and simplicity of install and commissioning), the study assumed that VRF has replaced VAV systems for medium and large offices.
-While alternative heating/cooling systems can be paired with a code-required DOAS system types for offices (or any building type included in this study).
+While alternative heating/cooling systems can be paired with a code-required DOAS system, there is no current market data that would better inform a representative split between HVAC system types for offices (or any building type included in this study).
 Most importantly, energy savings associated with decoupling of the ventilation system is captured in the 2018 analysis.
-See Appendix C - Commercial HVAC System Types for all HVAC systems and weighting.
+See Appendix B, Detailed Modeling Results. for all HVAC systems and weighting.